SEND and Inclusion Transformation

 1. How will the transition for children in early years and other key stages be managed during this period of change, and when will schools be contacted?

-As we go through this period of change the FFI team will contact each school to individually discuss their cohort and plan the transition.
-We expect that these phone calls will take place in June, July, and early September 2024.
-An FFI Co-ordinator will email each setting before the end of term to schedule the phone call.
+As we go through this period of change the SEND Funding team have contacted each school to individually discuss their cohort and plan the transition.
+These phone calls took place in June, July, and early September 2024.

 1. What is the expected transition timeframe, and will there be sufficient capacity to do this in a timely manner?